Warning! This course has restricted enrolment. You must apply and be accepted before you can enrol in units.

 To be eligible for admission to the Master of Employment Relations program, a student must:

-- hold a related bachelor degree from a recognised University (or another tertiary institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale), or
+- hold a related bachelor degree (or higher) from a recognised University (or another tertiary institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale), or

 - hold a Graduate Certificate in Employment Relations or Human Resource Management, or equivalent qualification in a related field from a recognised University (or another tertiary education institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale).
 These students may be eligible for 40 credit points Advanced Standing as determined by the Program Director.